128technology/docs/docs/about_support_policy.md

 **End-of-Life Notification (EOLN):** The EOLN is provided by 128 Technology to notify customers and partners that a product that is planned to reach it’s End-of-Life date in the near future.

-**The End-of-Life (EOL):** End-of-Life means that the product in question has reached the end of it’s “useful lifespan”.
-After the EOL date, 128 Technology will no longer provide support services for the product.
-In most cases the EOL date coincides with the Last Date of Support (LDOS) for the product.
+**The End-of-Life (EOL):** End-of-Life means that the product release in question has reached the end of it’s “useful lifespan”.
+After the EOL date, 128 Technology will no longer provide support services for the release of the product.
+In most cases the EOL date coincides with the Last Date of Support (LDOS) for the release of the product.

 **General Availability (GA):** Software is available for purchase, has proven to be reliable, free of critical bugs and is suitable for usage in production systems.